 A day later, he was taking the bus across town to gather some of his belongings, when the bus stopped right in front of the VA medical center.
 He looked over, saw the building, and said to himself: “I got to be in there.”

 An hour later, Jerry was in the psychiatry ward and stayed for 21 days.
-Over those three weeks, counselors encouraged him to enroll in a VA substance abuse program.
+Over those three weeks, counselors encouraged him to enroll in a VA substance use disorder program.

 It would prove life-changing.
 The program was a 24/7 immersion that kept Jerry going to meetings and busy with chores, and taught him about addiction and alcoholism.